 I keep saying that.

-People say, What do you mean by that, Hannity?
+People say, what do you mean by that, Hannity?

-Um, which is why I have two accounting firms and a law firm that goes over my taxes every year.
+You know, in Hannity's name, pull it, pull it, which is why I have two accounting firms and a law firm that goes over my taxes every year.

-If you're going under an audit, you you cannot, by the way, and I don't care whether you can afford it or not, you cannot battle the IRS by yourself.
+If you're going under an audit, you cannot, by the way, and I don't care whether you can afford it or not, you cannot battle the IRS by yourself.

 You have to bring in accountants.